Post is also available in: Italian

 - 70 g Chocolate Chips

 - Steam the pumpkin until it is soft.
-Crush it or, if necessary, blend it, then let it cool.
+Crush it or, if necessary, blend it, then let it cool.260 g Pumpkin

 - Work the sugar with the eggs and then add the soft butter.
-Stir until it is creamy and homogeneous.
+Stir until it is creamy and homogeneous.220 g Butter, 150 g Sugar Cane, 2 Yolks, 50 g Caster Sugar

-- Combine the pumpkin puree with the egg, sugar and butter mixture and mix well.
+- Combine the pumpkin puree with the egg, sugar and butter mixture and mix well.2 Egg Whites, pinch of Salt

 - Add the grated cinnamon, the baking powder to the sifted flour.
-Add one spoonful at a time to the wet mixture.
-Mix well until it is completely incorporated.
+Add one tablespoon at a time to the wet mixture.
+Mix well until it is all incorporated.
+Incorporate the chocolate chips.200 g Pastry Flour, 7 g Cake Yeast, to taste Cinnamon, 70 g Chocolate Chips

 - Cook for 20 minutes.
-Once ready, remove them from the pan and let them cool down a little before consuming them.
-Lukewarm will be perfect!
+Once ready, remove them from the pan and let them cool down a bit before consuming them.
+Warm will be perfect!